oxidecomputer/qemu-systick-bug/README.md

 > Writing to SYST_CVR clears both the register and the COUNTFLAG status
 > bit to zero.
 This causes the SysTick logic to reload SYST_CVR from SYST_RVR
 > on the next timer clock.
 A write to SYST_CVR does not trigger the
-> SysTick exception logic
+> SysTick exception logic.

-Note that this does not mention the behavior on a write to SYST_CVR when ENABLE is not set -- and in particular, does not say that writes to SYST_CVR will be ignored if SYST_CSR.ENABLE is not set.
+Note that this does not mention the behavior on a write to SYST_CVR when SYST_CSR.ENABLE is not set -- and in particular, does *not* say that writes to SYST_CVR will be ignored if SYST_CSR.ENABLE is not set.

 Section 3.3.1 does go on to say: